Niger says Italian priest kidnapped near Burkina Faso border

 NIAMEY, Niger (AP) — An Italian priest has been kidnapped in a part of Niger where a number of extremist groups are active, the West African nation said Tuesday.

-In Rome, the Italian foreign ministry said it had asked local authorities in Niger's capital, Niamey, to give "absolute priority" to resolving the kidnapping but asked that they avoid "any initiative that could put Father Maccalli at risk."
+The Italian foreign ministry said it had asked Nigerien authorities to give "absolute priority" to resolving the kidnapping but asked that they avoid "any initiative that could put Father Maccalli at risk."

+"As far as we know an armed group entered in his apartment, taking several objects, including his computer.
+It seems that they took the mission's car and then they kidnapped the missionary," said the agency's Africa desk editor Luca Mainoldi.

+Reports indicate the priest may have been taken to Burkina Faso, Mainoldi said.
+"If these people later found shelter in Burkina Faso this means that they are a transnational group of jihadist kind that operates between Niger, Burkina Faso and maybe Mali too."

 Burkina Faso's border with Niger and Mali is home to extremists who kidnap and kill officials, sometimes in connection with other Islamic extremist groups in West Africa's vast Sahel region.
 Attacks have risen in the past year as young men frustrated by poverty become radicalized.